-The canine vestibular system or apparatus is an organ of balance.
-The vestibular system senses the position of the head and body in space, in relation to gravity and movement.
+The vestibular system or apparatus is an organ of balance.
+It senses the position of the head and body in space, in relation to gravity and movement.

 The purpose of the vestibular system is to synchronize eye movements and maintain the dog’s posture, balance, and coordination.

 Simply put, the system tells the dog’s brain if the dog is standing, sitting down or lying down, falling, etc. It keeps the body in balance and prevents the dog from falling over.

 The vestibular system consists of balance sensors located deep inside the inner ear, and a specialized control center at the back of the brain.

 The balance sensors detect the position of the head in space while the dog is standing or when he is moving.
 The information on the position of the head is converted into electrical signals, which are sent to the brain.